ReconfigureIO/UX/docs/source/style_guide.rst

 This style guide sets out some best practices for writing applications for Reconfigure.io.

+**We have released a beta version of our new compiler, Rio (see :ref:`more here<llvm>`).** If you are using Rio in your projects it is worth noting that some of the information in this style guide is no longer correct.
+When using Rio:

+* Loop unrolling is now automatic.
+* Pipelining is no longer automatic but can be achieved using goroutines.

 Template
 --------
 We provide a stripped down version of a project to help you get started creating your own programs.
 You can find a template included in the tutorial materials you downloaded during our :ref:`second tutorial <tutorials>`, located here: ``tutorials/template``.
 For more information on using the templates, see :ref:`structure`.